-5.1 A total of 43 neighbouring properties were notified of the planning application.
+- 5.1 A total of 43 neighbouring properties were notified of the planning application.
 Furthermore, statutory site notices were displayed and the application was advertised in the local press.
-10 letters of objection have been received including one from SCAN (Spelthorne Committee for Action Now).

-5.2 Reasons for objecting include:-
+Two letters of objection have been received. - 5.2 Reasons for objecting include:-